tramitit/guides/en/romania/medical_legal_institute.md

 ---
-title: "Medical Legal Institute"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Romania"]
+categories:
-meta_title: ""
-description: "This is a guide to understanding and navigating the Medical Legal Institute in Romania, as well as details regarding legal statuses and rights in various European countries."
+- Romania
+date: '2024-06-07'
+description: Guide on obtaining medical legal certifications, essential documents, and laws for studying and working in Romania, UK, Netherlands, and Germany.
 draft: false
+meta_title: Understanding Medical Legal Certifications in Europe
+title: Understanding Medical Legal Certifications in Europe
-translationKey: "romania-medical_legal_institute"
+translationKey: romania-medical_legal_institute
 ---

 ## Description
 ### What is it?